 Technology has not only transformed how we share information, but how we collaborate to solve complex problems.
 As part of our research process in the ProtoLab, we observe how groups appropriate technology to serve their goals, we conceptually model collaborative processes, and we design and test novel systems that explore opportunities for how people can work together.
 Ultimately, our research seeks to deepen our understanding of how the creative process works, to improve design practice for teams, and to teach design more effectively to larger audiences.

-Prospective PhD students should apply to the Cognitive Science PhD program or the Computer Science and Engineering program at UC San Diego.
+Prospective PhD students should apply either to the Cognitive Science PhD program or the Computer Science and Engineering program at UC San Diego.
 If you would like to work with Prof. Dow, make sure to mention him in your application.
-If you are currently a UCSD PhD student and you would like to get involved, feel free to join our lab meeting or reach out to Prof. Dow.
+If you are a current UCSD PhD student, feel free to reach out to Prof. Dow.

 The Protolab currently has several positions available in the lab for developers, visual designers, research assistants, and copy editors.
 We appreciate candidates that have a broad background in areas such as design, computer science, HCI, communication, visual arts, sociology, history, political science, environmental policy, and gender studies.
 These positions can either be for credit (e.g., COGS 199) or for hourly pay (depending on level in school).